-A collapsed trachea is an issue that can happen in any dog, but there are some smaller breeds that can be more susceptible.
+A tracheal collapse is an issue that can happen in any dog, but there are some smaller breeds that can be more susceptible.
 Let's take a look into what this issue is, how it occurs and what you can do about it to help your canine companion feel better!

 A collapsed trachea is often the root of airway obstructions in dogs.
 It's a condition that includes the progressive destruction of the trachea, typically leading to frequent coughing in dogs as well as problems with breathing.

-In short, cartilage rings make up the trachea.
+In short, rings of cartilage make up the trachea.
 They typically exist in the shape of the letter “C”, where cartilage makes up most of the shape, while a smaller amount includes a thin tissue of membrane.